 6.1.
 Francisco Franco

-Francisco Franco was a Spanish general who overthrew the Second Spanish Republic with the help of Nationalist forces during the 666 Civil War.
-Being one of the most famous people that are from Spain, he then ruled Spain as a dictator from 1939 to 1975 under the name Caudillo.
-Francoist Spain or the Francoist dictatorship are frequent names for the span of Spanish history from the Nationalist triumph through Franco’s death.
+Francisco Franco was a Spanish general who overthrew the Second Spanish Republic with the help of Nationalist forces during the Civil War.
+He ruled Spain as a dictator from 1939 to 1975 under Caudillo.
+Francoist Spain or the Francoist dictatorship are frequent names for the span of Spanish history, from the Nationalist triumph through Franco’s death.

 6.2.
 Hernando Cortés